ingonyama-zk/icicle/docs/docs/icicle/benchmarks.md

-# Benchamrks
+# Benchmarks

-TODO explain which benchamrks exist, how to run them for a given device
+TODO explain which benchmarks exist, how to run them for a given device